-(11) Uncertainties Arising During and After Financial Statement Date
+(9) Uncertainties Arising During and After Financial Statement Date

-As a result of the spread of the COVID 19 coronavirus, economic uncertainties have arisen which may have and may continue to impact the District's ongoing operations.
+As a result of the spread of the COVID-19 coronavirus, economic uncertainties have arisen which may impact the Organization's ongoing operations.
 The extent and severity of the potential impact on future operations is unknown at this time.